-Previously, groups of the predecessors would visit a pious person only to observe his manners and conduct, not to learn knowledge from him.
-For the fruits of knowledge lie in comportment and conduct; so understand this.
-Hence combine the learning of fiqh and hadith with study of the lives of the predecessors and worldly renunciants (zuhhad) so that this may be a cause for your heart to soften.
+Previously, groups of the salaf would visit a pious person only to observe his manners and conduct, not to learn knowledge from him.
+This is because the fruits of knowledge are in one’s manners and conduct; so understand this.
+So combine learning fiqh and hadith with studying the lives of the salaf and the worldly renunciants, that this may be a cause for your heart to soften.’1

 * Above Photo: The Painted Door, at www.petersanders.com